stackbit-projects/almo-trading-412cb/content/pages/index.md

         style: primary
     has_background: true
     background_color: gray
+    subtitle: >-
-    subtitle: 'Tell us your custom box requirements, budget, and timeline'
+      Tell us your custom box requirements and we will produce a quote in no time.
 seo:
   title: Stackbit Starter Theme
   description: The preview of the Starter theme